-- On a regular investment we use the initial cash outlay as our basis, and we divide the final result by that basis (and subtract one) to get percentage returns.
-However in a short sale there is no initial cash outlay, no investment with which to compute the ROI.
+- For a regular long investment we use the initial cash outlay as our basis, and we divide the final result by that basis (and subtract one) to get percentage returns.
+However, in a short sale there is no initial cash outlay, no investment with which to compute the ROI.

 The best solution I’ve found is detailed in this paper.
 They use an internal rate of return approach.
 The key formula is:

 Return = (Initial Cash flow + Final Cash flow) / Initial Cash flow